AnjuKanjirathingal/Facebook_QSG_Markdown/QSG_FB_Post.md

     * Family
 4. Click **Post**.

-    **Note:** Click the cross button in the top-right corner to discard the post.
+    **Note:** Click the cross button on the top-right corner to discard the post.

  Your post is live on your account with the selected privacy option.

-# Adding a post from smartphone
+# Adding a post from a smartphone
 Log in to the Facebook mobile app to create and share standard posts.
 The following steps help you create one:
 To create,
-1. On your home page, tap “What’s on your mind?” text box.
+1. On your home page, tap __“What’s on your mind?”__ text box.
 2. Perform one of the following:
     - Enter your message, to share a text only post
     - Tap __Photo/Video__, to share an image post